CloverCard/PixelShopCurrencies/README.md

 - clovercost: This is an integer and will hold how much of the scoreboard currency the item will cost.

+- cloveritemcur: This is a list containing objects which each individually have two fields: name and cost.
+The name is the item's id and the cost is how much of that item are required to make the purchase.
+You can place multiple objects within this list to increase the type of items that are required to make a purchase.

 - clovercmd (optional): This is a string value that will hold the data for the command a player is purchasing.
 Keep in mind that including this tag will change the thing sold from an item to a command.

   - The first argument of the string must either be self or console.
 This will determine whether the command will be run as the player or the console.